Power In the 21st Century

 What will it mean to wield power in the global information age of the 21st century?
 What resources will produce power?
 In the 16th century, control of colonies and gold bullion gave Spain the edge; 17th-century Netherlands profited from trade and finance; 18th-century France used its larger population and armies to gain advantage; while 19th-century British power rested on its primacy in the industrial revolution and its navy.
 Conventional wisdom has always held that the state with the largest military prevails, but in an information age it may also be the state—or nonstate actor—with the best story that wins.

 Today, it is far from clear how we measure a balance of power, much less how to develop successful strategies to survive in this new world.
 Many current projections of a shift in the global balance of power—favoring China over the United States, for example—are based primarily on one factor: projections of growth in the gross national product.
-They ignore the military and soft dimensions of power, not to mention the difficulties of combining military, economic and soft power into successful strategies.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+They ignore the military and soft dimensions of power, not to mention the difficulties of combining military, economic and soft power into successful strategies.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 Power is the ability to affect others to obtain the outcomes that one wants, and it can be exercised in three major ways: threats of coercion, or "sticks"; payments, or "carrots"; and getting others to want what you want by attraction and persuasion.
 The first two behaviors are components of hard power.
 Soft power is the ability to obtain preferred outcomes without coercion or payment.